pg_clickhouse Reference Documentation

 query pushdown for select ClickHouse aggregate functions with no PostgreSQL

 equivalents.
-If any of these functions cannot be pushed down they will raise
+If any of these functions can't be pushed down they will raise

 an exception.